-Tony Richards is a Chicago based guitarist, writer and arranger born in New York City in 1959.
+Tony Richards is a Chicago based guitarist, writer and arranger born in New York City.
 Tony, having been raised by opera singers, began teaching himself guitar at the age of 11.
 Early on, he listened to classical music, jazz and the pop music of the sixties.
-Later, he started to be influenced by progressive artists of the early seventies.
+Later on, he started to be influenced by progressive artists of the early seventies.
 As a teen he was fortunate to see live performances by Thelonius Monk, Vladimir Horowitz and Andrés Segovia.

-Tony writes and plays in a variety of styles with roots clearly based in jazz.
-His solo guitar repertoire includes the great composers: Thelonius Monk, Bill Evans, Miles Davis, Duke Ellington, Antônio Carlos Jobim, Jerome Kern and Johnny Mandel, along with his original compositions.
-Tony has many musical influences and is greatly inspired by Lenny Breau, Wes Montgomery, Bill Evans, Johnny Smith, Ben Webster, Glenn Gould and many others!
+Tony has a melodic approach to jazz which utilizes his finger-style technique.
+His original compositions encompass a wide variety of styles across the jazz spectrum.
+In addition to his own music, his repertoire includes the great composers: Thelonius Monk, Bill Evans, Miles Davis, Duke Ellington, Antônio Carlos Jobim, Jerome Kern and Johnny Mandel, and others.
+Tony has many musical influences and is greatly inspired by Lenny Breau, Wes Montgomery, Bill Evans, Johnny Smith, Ben Webster, and many others!